 Damp face cloths

-If you are going to use a cotton wool bud, then this should only ever be used on the outside of the ear but, ideally, this should be replaced with a warm, damp face cloth, which will not push the wax any further into the ear.
-This will remove excess or leaking earwax and will help to soften any stubborn wax.
+Instead of using a cotton wool bud, use a warm, damp face cloth, as this will not push the wax any further into the ear.
+It will remove excess or leaking earwax and will help to soften any stubborn wax.

 It is recommended that you seek advice before using a hydrogen peroxide based softener as it can cause some symptoms to become worse if earwax is not the underlying problem.